Wine Regions: Old, New & Emerging Regions Around The World

 The techniques used during the winemaking process, such as fermentation, aging, blending, and oak barrel usage, greatly impact the final flavor and style of the wine.

-Different regions may have their own traditional winemaking techniques that have been perfected over time and contribute to a unique regional identity.
+Different regions may have their traditional winemaking techniques that have been perfected over time and contribute to a unique regional identity.

 Wine Tourism and Exploration of Wine Regions